MyParcelCOM/docs/content/PHP-SDK/retrieving-resources.md

 ```

 ### Regions
 The API supports sending parcels from one country/state/province to another.
 These are split up into `regions` in the API.
 These are mostly used to define which services are available between what regions.
-A list of these regions as defined by the API can be retrieved through the sdk.
+A list of these regions as defined by the API can be retrieved through the SDK.

 ```php
 // Get all the regions.